danwow/real-time-data-processing-application/README.md

-# Human-Machine Interface (HMI) FOR REAL TIME SIGNAL PROCESSINg and GRAPHIC VISUALIZATION
+# HUMAN-MACHINE INTERFACE (HMI) FOR REAL TIME SIGNAL PROCESSING AND GRAPHIC VISUALIZATION

 Windows Forms aplication for real-time graphical visualization and processing of Electroencephalographic (EEG) signals.